-A personal injury claims calculator can help give you a rough estimate of the compensation you may expect to receive.
-However, it is no real substitute for a conversation with a personal injury solicitor who will look at your individual circumstances and give you a more accurate figure for a fatal cycling accident claim.
+A personal injury claims calculator can help give you a rough estimate of the compensation you may expect to receive for a death caused by a bike.
+However, it is no real substitute for a conversation with a personal injury solicitor who will look at your individual circumstances and give you a more accurate figure for fatal cycling accident claims.

 |Death with full awareness||Full awareness followed by fluctuating levels of consciousness and death following within 3 months.||£11,770 to £22,350|